Are you a clicker trainer?

 Anja teaches me WHAT I need to train and Alex teaches me HOW to train it.

 Anja’s horses move with such elegance and grace.
 Light as a feather.
 It is a delight to watch.
 If you have not seen her ride, you should visit her website and follow her Facebook fan page.
-She also has excellent books and DVDs.
-(If you can get only one, then you should watch this one).
+She also has excellent books, DVDs.
+(If you can get only one, then you should watch this one) and online courses.

 You should also listen to Equiosity episodes 74, 75 & 76 when Alexandra, myself, and a wonderful group of clicker trainers met with Anja for a private chat.